What is ASPICE?

 Level 4 – Predictable and Level 5 – Innovating: Established standards and continuous progress measurement, analysis, and evaluation lead to constant innovation.

-The verification and Validation model, also known as V-model, is what Automotive SPICE builds on.
+The Verification and Validation model, also known as V-model, is what the ASPICE process assessment model builds on.
+This model evaluates various process attributes to determine the capability levels of software development processes.
 This model is strict in its requirement for constant evaluation and development.
 This way, potential issues can be eliminated at the first stage, and improvements can be applied accordingly.

 V-model is divided into two stages.
 Each one of them has different phases: